auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#boxclassifieroptions)**

-**Basic Node IO:** This node in its base form takes in an input video stream of type `ImagePacket` and produces an output stream of type `Classifications`.
-It is able to take in multiple input streams at a time and produces corresponding classification streams for each, for example 3 input streams of type `ImagePacket` and 3 output streams of type `Classifications`.
-The output streams order will correspond to the input streams order.
+**Basic Node IO:**

+This node in its base form has one input stream and one output stream:
+- The input stream takes in `ImagePacket` objects
+- The output stream prdocues `Classifications` objects

+This node can be scaled to receive multiple input video streams, e.g. for 2 video streams:
+- The first input stream takes in `ImagePacket` objects
+- The second input stream takes in `ImagePacket` objects
+- The first output stream produces `Classifications` objects associated with the first input stream
+- The second output stream produces `Classifications` objects associated with the second input stream

+*NOTE:* This case is only if `node_options->use_detections` is not zero

-**IO With Detections** If `node_options->use_detections` is not zero, the node can use detections to help with classification.
+**IO With Detections**

+If `node_options->use_detections` is not zero, the node can use detections to help with classification.
 In this case, the node has two input streams for every output stream.
-For example, with 2 inputs and 1 output, the first input takes `DetectionPacket` objects and the second input takes `ImagePacket` objects, and there would be one output stream producing `Classifications` objects.
+For example, with 2 inputs and 1 output:
+- The first input stream takes `DetectionPacket` objects
+- The second input takes `ImagePacket` objects
+- The output stream produces `Classifications` objects

 We can also have multiple input video streams and corresponding output streams.
-For instance, in the case of two video streams, with 4 total input streams, the first two input streams would be `DetectionPacket` streams, and the second two input streams would be `ImagePacket` streams, and there would be two `Classifications` output streams.
-The first `DetectionPacket` input stream would correspond to the first `ImagePacket` input stream and the first `Classifications` output stream, and so on.
+For instance, in the case of two video streams, with 4 total input streams:

-NOTE: If `node_options->use_detections` is zero, the number of input streams and output streams must be equal
+- The first input stream takes `DetectionPacket` objects
+- The second input stream takes `DetectionPacket` objects
+- The third input takes `ImagePacket` objects associated with the first input stream
+- The fourth input takes `ImagePacket` objects associated with the second input stream
+- The first output stream produces `Classifications` objects associated with the first input stream
+- The second output stream produces `Classifications` objects associated with the second input stream

-NOTE: If `node_options->use_detections` is non-zero, the number of input streams must be twice the number of output streams
+*NOTE:* In this case, the number of input streams must be twice the number of output streams

 ## box_detector